IDNI/parser/docs/tgf.md

 ## TGF syntax

 TGF uses statements ending with a dot `.`.
-Statement of TGF can be either a production rule or it can be a directive `@use_char_class`.
+Statement of TGF can be either a production rule or it can be a directive `@use char classes`.

 ### production rules